For Erdogan quarrel with Assad is one thing, Putin another

 “Russia and Turkey had been in the middle of a rapprochement unique in the history of Russian-Turkish relations.
 This seems to have destroyed that, at least for now,” said Andrew Kuchins, head of the Russia program at the Centre for Strategic and International Studies in Washington.

-Erdogan has said the Syrian Air Airbus A-320, forced to land in Ankara on Wednesday after the Turks received an intelligence tip-off, was carrying Russian-made munitions bound for Syria’s defense ministry.
+Erdogan has said the Syrian Air Airbus A-320, forced to land in Ankara on Wednesday after the Turks received an intelligence tip-off, was carrying Russian-made munitions bound for Syria’s defence ministry.

 One source close to the Turkish government suggested Turkey could have avoided trouble if it had intercepted the flight in secret and warned the parties involved privately, rather than making strong public statements.
 Its rhetoric rather than its actions were the source of its problems, the source said.